Logical Progression Engine - Natural Language Navigation

 Abdominal CAT scan

 CAT scans are particularly used to study with clarity several organs in the abdominal regions of the body namely liver, spleen, pancreas and kidneys.
-Many causes of abdominal pain are diagnosed using specialized CT equipments for interpreting CT scans of the lower gastrointestinal (GI) tract, the colon and the rectum.
+Many causes of abdominal pain are diagnosed using specialized CT equipment for interpreting CT scans of the lower gastrointestinal (GI) tract, the colon and the rectum.
 Abscess in the abdomen, inflammation of the colon or colon cancer, diverticulitis and appendicitis are diagnosed.
 When severe pain is caused by an infection or inflammation, the speed, ease and accuracy of a CT examination can reduce the risk of serious complications caused by a burst appendix or an erupted diverticulum and the subsequent spread of the infection.
 Especially in cases of bowel obstruction, CT is the best imaging test recommended.

 Bibliography / Reference